-- The RMS levels of the RS machine excitations varied significantly from the desired "control" or setpoint - The positive to negative g peaks far exceeded the Gaussian range expected from a random excitation.
-Hence the RS or Repetitive Shock designation for the machines producing a series of damped transients. - For RS1 and RS2, kurtosis values exceeded the K=3 of a Gaussian peak probability distribution (PPD). - For RS3, the kurtosis values indicate a more Gaussian PPD and compare more closely with the ED shaker at the same gRMS setpoints. - The variations in responses of Fixtures 1 & 2 emphasize the critical dependency on the geometry, stiffness and resonances of the unit under test (UUT) AND location on the RS table. - Kurtosis values are reasonably consistent between Fixtures 1 and 2 at each gRMS setpoint level for all 3 machines.
+- The RMS levels of the RS machine excitations varied significantly from the nominal setpoint and "control" accelerometer - The positive to negative g peaks far exceeded the Gaussian range expected from a random excitation.
+Hence the RS or Repetitive Shock designation for the machines producing a series of damped transients. - For RS1 and RS2, kurtosis values exceeded the K=3 of a Gaussian peak probability distribution (PPD). - As expected, Kurtosis values decrease with increasing gRMS levels. - For RS3, the kurtosis values indicate a more Gaussian PPD and compare more closely with the ED shaker at the same gRMS setpoints. - The variations in responses of Fixtures 1 & 2 emphasize the critical dependency on the geometry, stiffness and resonances of the unit under test (UUT) AND location on the RS table. - Kurtosis values are reasonably consistent between Fixtures 1 and 2 at each gRMS setpoint level for all 3 machines.